 Explore Opioid Addiction Treatment at Zelus Recovery

 If you or a loved one are growing concerned that you may have a codeine dependency, it is easy to feel overwhelmed and uncertain about moving forward.
 You don’t have to take the next steps alone; in fact, it is necessary to detox under medical supervision to guarantee your safety.
-Call our team at 208.518.0797 or complete our convenient online form to learn about opioid addiction treatment at Zelus Recovery.
+Contact Zelus Recovery’s team at 208.518.0797 or complete our convenient online form to learn about our opioid addiction treatment.
 Our team is ready to tell you how we can help you establish the network of support required to regain control of your life.
 It is never too late to reach out for help.